szwacz/scattered-store/README.md

     // Order of items returned through stream can't be guaranteed!
 });
 stream.on('end', function () {
-    // All entries you asked for has been delivered.
+    // All entries you asked for had been delivered.
 });
 ```